mrdominguez/parallel-ssh-scp/README.md

-# parallel-ssh
+# parallel-ssh-scp
-Asyncronous parallel ssh command-line utility.
+Asyncronous parallel ssh/scp command-line utility that does not require setting up ssh keys.
+The ssh user's password can be passed by setting the $SSH_PASS environment variable to the actual password string or to a file containing the password.

 Work in progress...
 The code and documentation will be posted in the near future.